 What is a hybrid car?

-What is a hybrid car and how do hybrid cars work?
-Here, we explain everything to do with this side of 'electrified' motoring
+What is a hybrid car – sometimes called a full hybrid, or hybrid electric vehicle (HEV) – and how do hybrid cars work?
+Here, we explain everything to do with this side of electrified motoring

-Almost all car brands sell some type of hybrid model today, with some, such as Lexus and Volvo, offering it across their whole line-ups.
-Electrification is the biggest trend in the automotive industry right now, so the chances are, if you're in the market for a new car, you'll be looking at some hybrid options.
+These days, almost all car brands sell some type of hybrid-electric vehicle (HEV), with some of them, such as Lexus and Volvo, offering the technology right across their line-ups.
+Electrification is the biggest trend in the automotive industry right now, so chances are, if you're in the market for a brand-new car, you'll be looking at hybrid options.

-Hybrid car sales have been increasing year-on-year, as buyers look to keep their running costs low and turn away from diesels due to concerns about local air quality.
-But exactly how do hybrid cars work and what are the differences between the various types?
+Hybrid sales have been increasing year-on-year during the 2010s and into the 2020s, as buyers look to keep their running costs low and turn away from diesels due to concerns about local air quality.
+But exactly how do hybrid cars work and what are the differences between the various types of hybrid?
 Our comprehensive guide is here to explain everything.

-In simple terms, a hybrid vehicle is powered by multiple sources – for example, an electric motor and a petrol engine.
-There are several types of hybrid to consider; each has its upsides and downsides.
-Read on to find out all you need to know about how hybrids work, which situations the different kinds are best suited to, and whether a hybrid car should be on your shopping list.
+In simple terms, a hybrid vehicle is powered by multiple means of propulsion – for example, an electric motor and a petrol engine.
+But there are several types of hybrid to consider; each has its upsides and downsides.
+Read on to find out all you need to know about how hybrids work, which types of driving the different kinds are best suited to and whether a hybrid car should be on your shopping list.

-How does a hybrid car work and what are the different types?
+How does a hybrid car work and what are the different types of HEV?

-There are several different types of hybrid cars, and although all combine electrical and fossil-fuel power to some degree, each works in a slightly different way.
+There are several different types of hybrid cars and although all of them combine electrical and fossil-fuel power to some degree, each works in a slightly different way.
 Here's a rundown of them all.

-The most conventional type of hybrid vehicle is called a 'parallel hybrid', where the car has an internal-combustion engine – likely a petrol, but sometimes diesel – as well as a battery and an electric motor.
+1) Parallel hybrid, or full hybrid: The most common type of hybrid car is known as a 'parallel hybrid' – also called a 'full hybrid'.
+This is where the car has an internal-combustion engine – likely petrol, but sometimes diesel – as well as a battery and electric motor.
 There are three possible ways of powering the car: using the engine alone, using the electric motor alone, or with the engine working in tandem with the electric motor.

-The Toyota Prius is perhaps the most well-known parallel hybrid.
-It was the first hybrid car to be sold in the UK, and has been a sales success ever since its launch in 2000.
+The Toyota Prius is perhaps the most well known parallel hybrid.
+It was the first hybrid car to be sold in the UK and has been a sales success ever since its launch in 2000.
 The current Prius is powered by a 1.8-litre petrol engine paired with an electric motor.
-Depending on the circumstances, the Prius is fully powered by the electric motor, the engine, or a combination of the two.
+Depending on circumstances, the Prius is fully powered by the electric motor, the engine, or a combination of the two.

-The battery in the Prius is charged by the internal-combustion engine, meaning there's no need to plug it to charge.
-The battery is also charged when braking, thanks to the regenerative brakes on board that store kinetic energy and transfer it to the battery.
+The battery in the Prius is charged by the engine, meaning there's no need to plug it in to charge.
+The battery is also charged when braking, thanks to regenerative brakes that store kinetic energy and transfer it to the battery.
 The downside of this type of hybrid is that it can only travel in zero-emissions electric mode at low speeds and for very short distances.

-A plug-in hybrid electric hybrid vehicle, or PHEV for short, is similar to a parallel hybrid in that there are two engines on board: an internal-combustion engine and an electric motor.
+2) Plug-in hybrid: A plug-in hybrid electric hybrid vehicle, or 'PHEV' for short, is similar to a parallel hybrid in that there are two means of propulsion on board: an internal-combustion engine and an electric motor.
 Again, they can work either alone or in tandem.

-This means owners must either have a way to recharge their car at home, or use one of the thousands of public charging points, in order to make the most of the PHEV's electric range and thus keep their running costs to a minimum.
+This means owners must either have a way to recharge at home, or use public charging points, in order to make the most of the PHEV's electric range and thus keep their running costs to a minimum.
 A common example of a plug-in hybrid electric vehicle is the Mitsubishi Outlander PHEV.

-A key difference here is that while the internal-combustion engine in parallel hybrids and PHEVs can drive the car's wheels, in a range-extender, the engine is never used for this purpose.
-Instead, the internal-combustion engine – often a very small petrol unit less than a litre in size – is used purely to recharge the batteries when they run out.
+3) Range-extender hybrid: A key difference here is that while the internal-combustion engine in parallel hybrids and PHEVs can drive the car's wheels, in a range-extender, the engine is never used for this purpose.
+Instead, the internal-combustion engine – often a very small petrol unit less than a litre in displacement – is used purely to recharge the batteries when they run out.

 The car is fully driven by the electric motor, or motors, on board.
 Because the range-extender hybrid relies on the battery to power the vehicle, battery sizes are often larger than those in a parallel hybrid or a PHEV.
 As the range of pure-electric cars has increased, range-extenders have fallen out of favour; BMW no longer produces the 'REx' version of the i3, for example.

-Hybrid car pros and cons – are they worth it?
+Hybrid car pros and cons – are HEVs worth it?

-How do hybrid cars charge – and do you have to charge them at all?
+How do hybrid cars (HEVs) charge – and do you have to charge them?

+A parallel hybrid doesn’t need to be plugged in to charge.
+Instead, the on-board battery is charged by the internal-combustion engine as the vehicle drives, and also via kinetic energy captured when braking.
 With a plug-in hybrid electric vehicle, charging is also done using the engine and brakes.
-However, because of their larger battery sizes, PHEVs also need to be plugged in to charge, either at home or at a public charging station.
+However, because of their larger battery sizes, PHEVs can also be plugged in to charge, either at home or at a public charging station.